kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

 ![After selecting the correct content server, click the save button.](https://github.com/kbaileyky/VersionClassifier/blob/master/Test/graphics/contentserver1.JPG "After selecting the correct content server, click the save button.")

 Return to the login page and try again.
-(Note: if at any time you remove the Privly extension and re-install it, you will have to resave your content server)
+(Note: if at any time you remove the Privly extension and re-install it, you will have to resave your content server.)

 ## Creating the Message